-We are starting to add a new section which contains a transcription of the diaries of Walter Benson Hunkin, originally of Mevagissey in Cornwall.
+We have added a new section which contains a transcription of the diaries of Walter Benson Hunkin, originally of Mevagissey in Cornwall.
 He served aboard the last of the sailing cutters in fisheries and coastal protection right up to the First World War.
 Most of his time was spent around Ireland and the North Sea.
 At the end of his career he came ashore with the Coastguard Service in Ireland in the troubled times of the campaign for Home Rule.

 His diary was written in old age.
 As he puts it: